How to get a Library Card?

 If you’d like, you may start the application online.
 Applying online will give you a temporary card number and allow you to place holds, but you will still need to visit the library with proper ID to receive your card or use Library services and resources.

 What is a PIN and how do I get one?

-Your library card PIN number is used to access online library services and resources like managing your online Library Account or using Overdrive or Zinio.
+Your library card PIN number is used to access online library services and resources like managing your online Library Account or using Overdrive, Kanopy or RBDigital.
 Your PIN is set to default to 1111.
 Immediately after logging in for the first time – please customize your PIN.
 If you need further assistance, call 863-291-5880.

 How do I renew my items?

 - In person at any library in Polk County

 To access your account online, go to My Account and log in using your library card number and PIN.
 From your account, you may request items, renew items, check due dates and more.

 How do I get an item not owned by the Library?